Theme NEET SS Mocktest 1

 Pancoast tumor

-Q) 50 year old male with NSCL carcinoma of upper Rt lung which infiltrates the brachial plexus.
-WHat will be the managament?
+Q) 50 year old male with NSCL carcinoma of upper right lung which infiltrates the brachial plexus.
+What will be the management?

 Mediastinal mass